adobe/elixir-styler/docs/module_directives.md

   import A.A
   import C

+  require A
+  require B
+  require C

   alias A.A
   alias C.C
   alias D.D

-  require A
-  require B
-  require C
+  @behaviour Chaotic
+  @behaviour Lawful

   def c(x), do: y